Fiber (mathematics): In elementary set theory

-The fibers of $f$ are the equivalence classes of the equivalence relation $\equiv_f$ defined on the domain $X$ such that $x'\equiv_f x$ if and only if $f(x') = f(x)$.

 In topology

 In point set topology, one generally considers functions from topological spaces to topological spaces.

 If $f$ is a continuous function and if $Y$ (or more generally, the image set $f(X)$) is a T_{1} space then every fiber is a closed subset of $X.$ In particular, if $f$ is a local homeomorphism from $X$ to $Y$, each fiber of $f$ is a discrete subspace of $X$.

 A function between topological spaces is called monotone if every fiber is a connected subspace of its domain.
 A function $f : \R \to \R$ is monotone in this topological sense if and only if it is non-increasing or non-decreasing, which is the usual meaning of "monotone function" in real analysis.

 A function between topological spaces is (sometimes) called a proper map if every fiber is a compact subspace of its domain.
 However, many authors use other non-equivalent competing definitions of "proper map" so it is advisable to always check how a particular author defines this term.
 A continuous closed surjective function whose fibers are all compact is called a perfect map.

 A fiber bundle is a function $f$ between topological spaces $X$ and $Y$ whose fibers have certain special properties related to the topology of those spaces.